 As the idea of founding a university took shape in his mind, Stanford wanted to have a town site nearby where the professors could live.

-The original Stanford faculty and first core of Palo Alto residents lived in a snug little area called Professorville, still very much intact today and interesting to walk around.
+The original Stanford faculty and first core of Palo Alto residents lived in a snug little area called Professorville, still very much intact today and interesting to walk and drive around.
+The area is compact.

-The indispensable guides to discovering Professorville are pamphlets available from the Palo Alto Historical Association.
-Professorville is a compact area bounded by Ramona, Addison, Waverley, and Kingsley, with Lincoln Avenue and Bryant Street running through it.
-By walking these streets you can see the houses, mostly from 1890 to 1910, that served as residences for the first faculty at Stanford.
-The Professorville pamphlet is a great aid to your investigation because it pinpoints 29 houses and gives a brief sketch of their occupants.
+Professorville has as its rectangular boundaries Ramona, Addison, Waverley, and Kingsley, with Lincoln Avenue and Bryant Street running through it.
+By driving or walking these streets you can see the houses, mostly from 1890 to 1910, that served as residences for the first faculty at Stanford.

 The dominant architecture here is the brown cedar shingle style favored by gifted architects such as Bernard Maybeck.
 His “Sunbonnet” house at 1061 Bryant is a good example.
 The house of Professor Frank Angell, 1005 Bryant, is another attractive residence.